cristian1263/venta-facturacion-app/README.md

 ```bash
 php artisan migrate
 ```

-## Contributing
  11. Por ultimo ejecutamos nuestro proyecto:
  ```bash
 php artisan serve
 ```

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Code of Conduct
 ## Recomendaciones   😁

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
 * Para la prueba con Postman se debe primero realizar el registro del usuario en [http://localhost:8000/api/auth/register] poniendo en el body Json:

-## Security Vulnerabilities
 Ejemplo:
 ```json
 {